zyedidia/perforator/README.md

 functions.

 Perforator only supports Linux AMD64.
-The target binary may be an ELF binary generated from any language, but should not be stripped and should not be position-independent (you may need to recompile with `-no-pie`).
+The target binary may be an ELF binary generated from any language, but should not be stripped.
+Perforator supports position-independent binaries.

 # Installation